steffenvan/Ai2-Project-new/README.md

 ## Data

-This folder should contain the files and folders.
-They can be retrieved [here](https://drive.google.com/drive/folders/1c2yp5YUgS-OlUb5p7xIDLPlMMOVLsbIX).
+This folder should contain some files and folders found from [this link](https://drive.google.com/drive/folders/1c2yp5YUgS-OlUb5p7xIDLPlMMOVLsbIX).

-The are found in the file `data.zip`.
+Specifically these files:
+- `data.zip` (the files and folders from unzipping this one)
+- `mymodel.gsm`

 ## Similarity values:
 An abstract and its similarity values (dice, jaccard, cosine, WMD) can be shown by running `frame_similarity.py`.